Does Insurance Cover Breast Implants? A Guide

 Breast implants aren't lifetime devices, but replacing them without a medical reason is considered an elective choice.
 For instance, if you simply want to update your implants after 10 or 15 years because you'd prefer a newer model, insurance won't pay for it.
 This is true even if you combine the replacement with another procedure, like a breast lift, to address natural changes over time.
 Unless the replacement is medically required due to a complication like a rupture or capsular contracture, you will need to cover the full cost of the new implants and the surgical procedure yourself.

-Your Action Plan for Securing Coverage
+Your Action Plan for Getting Insurance Coverage

 Navigating insurance can feel like a job in itself, but with a clear plan, you can approach the process with confidence.
 Think of these steps as your roadmap to determining and securing coverage for your procedure.
 Our team is here to support you at every stage, but being informed and organized is the best way to advocate for yourself and get the answers you need.